hftf/roirpt/jeff-phrasing/README2.md

 (<samp>can have</samp>, <samp>shall have</samp> are less common than
 <samp>could have</samp>, <samp>should have</samp>,
 so maybe we can avoid needing to press <kbd>-D</kbd> to make <samp>could</samp>, <samp>should</samp>)
+* Abstraction of user settings
+	* Duplicate tests for different settings
+	* Document how a user can change settings

 ## About